Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 Aardvarks have been living in captivity for up to 23 years.
 Its keen hearing warns against predators: tigers, leopards, cheetahs, wild African dogs, hyenas, and pythons.
 Some people are still hunting aardvarks for beef.

 They are capable of inflicting serious harm to the vulnerable regions of the assailant.
-They’re often going to dig to hide as they can, when pressed, dig incredibly quickly.
+They’re often going to dig to hide as they can, and when pressed, they dig incredibly quickly.

 Feeding

-The aardvarks are nocturnal and are solitary animals who feed entirely on ants and termites (myrmecophagous); the only fruit consumed by aardvarks is the aardvark cucumber.
+The aardvarks are nocturnal and solitary animals that feed entirely on ants and termites (myrmecophagous); the only fruit consumed by aardvarks is the aardvark cucumber.

 The time spent in the intestine helps the fertility of the crop, and the fruit provides the moisture required for the aardvark.
 Owing to their strict dietary requirements, they require a wide variety of survival choices.

-An aardvark typically emerges from its burrow in the late afternoon or shortly after dusk, and forages over a vast home range of 10 to 30 kilometres (6.2 to 18.6 mi).
+An aardvark typically emerges from its burrow in the late afternoon or shortly after dusk and forages over a vast home range of 10 to 30 kilometers (6.2 to 18.6 mi).

 They zigzag as they feed and typically do not repeat the path for 5–8 days as they tend to give time for the regeneration of the termite nests before feeding on it again.

-During the foraging phase, they avoid digging a “V” shaped trench with their forefeet and then sniff it profusely as a means of exploring their position.
+During the foraging phase, they avoid digging a “V” shaped trench with their forefeet and then sniff it profusely to explore their position.

 Its claws allow it to dig easily through the incredibly hard crust of a termite or ant mound.
 It stops the dust from being inhaled by sealing the nose.

-When successful, they use their tongue to lick the insects; the tingling of the termites or the stinging of the ants is made pointless by the tough skin.
+When successful, they use their tongue to lick the insects; the tingling of the termites or the ants’ stinging is made pointless by the tough skin.
 During an aardvark visit to the termite mound, the other species will visit to pick up all the leftovers.

 Termite mounds alone do not have enough food for the aardvark, so they’re hunting for termites on the move.
 When these insects move, they can form columns 10–40 meters (33–131 ft ) long.